Lucieno/gforce-public/README.md

 where `$TestName` can be
 - `vgg16_cifar10`
 - `vgg16_cifar100`
-- `minionn_maxpool` (for CIFAR-10)
+- `minionn_avgpool` (for CIFAR-10)
 - `minionn_maxpool` (for CIFAR-10)

 ## Disclaimer
 DO NOT USE THIS SOFTWARE TO SECURE ANY REAL-WORLD DATA OR COMPUTATION!

 This software is a proof-of-concept meant for performance testing of the GForce framework ONLY.
-It is full of security vulnerabilities that facilitate testing, debugging and performance measurements.
+It is full of security vulnerabilities that facilitate testing, debugging, and performance measurements.
 In any real-world deployment, these vulnerabilities can be easily exploited to leak all user inputs.

-## Related Projects
+## Related Project
-Our team also proposed [Goten: GPU-Outsourcing Trusted Execution of Neural Network Training](https://github.com/goten-team/Goten), a secure solution for privacy-preserving nerual network training.
+Our team also proposed [Goten: GPU-Outsourcing Trusted Execution of Neural Network Training](https://github.com/goten-team/Goten), a secure solution for privacy-preserving neural network training.

 ## Acknowledgement
 Special thanks to [Anna P. Y. Woo](https://github.com/woopuiyung), who contributed a good chunk of code.